Whitstable Carnival returns Saturday August 2nd 2025 in a tribute to our local hero, the legendary Peter Cushing

 Whitstable Carnival Association is pleased to announce that the town’s 128th anniversary Carnival will take place, as it traditionally does, on the first Saturday in August 2025, which this year is August 2nd.

-Enter the Parade here!
+Enter the Whitstable Carnival 2025 Parade here!

-get in touch if you have any further questions about entering the Carnival!
+Please get in touch if you have any further questions about entering the Carnival!

-Join in the fun
+Join in the fun: Volunteer!

-We need volunteers: without you we cannot make this happen.
+The Carnival needs YOU.
+Without you we cannot make this happen.
 Any time you can spare will help and there are so many ways to get involved.
 We’d love to have you on board!

 Stewarding the carnival, standing at junctions on route, supervising the parade coming through